carefulcomputer/instacart/README.md

 ## Installation

-checkout repo and run following command (assuming you have nodejs already installed)
+Download this repo and run following command.
+(Assuming you have nodejs already installed.
+If not install it from here . https://nodejs.org/en/download/ )

 ```
 npm install
 ```